Resources for Customers

 Our internal teams have been working completely remotely for the last few weeks.
 As an ISO-Certified company, we’ve implemented a proven plan for business continuity and are currently pursuing our ISMS certification.
 These standards have helped us to establish best practice-based systems and processes with checks and balances in place.

 As part of the work-from-home readiness check, we have completed a survey and evaluated the readiness of all the employees of Rangam for working-from-home abilities.
 At this point, we are focused on preparedness – ensuring we have clear plans with each of our clients and decisions in place to protect our people, our clients and our partners.

 Our in-house employees are equipped with the following tools and devices:

 - Secure, remote access to our VPN

 - Virtual workplaces with chat/messaging, video, file sharing, and enhanced communication features

-- Access to all systems including our ATS and accounting systems as well as customer VMSs/job portals (all systems are virtually accessible through our secure VPN)
+- Access to all systems including our ATS and Accounting Systems as well as client VMS’s/job portals.
+(All systems are secure, virtually accessible through our secure VPN)

 Employee Health & Safety